ndronos/c-nomorph/HowStufWorks.md

 The compiler uses the function prototypes in the same way before it starts assembling your program.

+function prototypes     gives the compiler important additional information
+                        by including the number and data types of the parameters it will call.
+Prototypes have become a best approach among coders today...

 (HowStuffWorks, 2017) pp. 6 & 13
 ```